 Orofacial pain is often caused by multiple diseases, including neuropathic pain, myofascial pain, psychogenic pain, and odontogenic pain.
 Therefore, we diagnose and treat them with knowledge derived from pain clinics and dentistry.

 Suspected Allergy (Anaphylaxis) to Dental Local Anesthetics

 We perform allergy tests of local dental anesthetics in patients who have histories of adverse reactions to local anesthesia.

 In the hospital, we specialize in anesthetic management for patients undergoing oral and maxillofacial surgery and for patients with special needs and/or with specific fear of dental treatment, providing sedation, monitored anesthesia care, and general anesthesia.
 We are also specialists in orofacial pain clinic, including neuropathic pain, myofascial pain, psychogenic pain, and persistent odontogenic pain.
 Highly advanced/specialized medical treatments are the following.

 - Ambulatory general anesthesia and sedation for dental outpatients with special needs

 - Pain clinic for patients with orofacial pain using cognitive behavioral therapy

-- Intravenous sedation using a brain wave-guided target-controlled infusion
+- Intravenous sedation using electroencephalogram guided target-controlled infusion

-- Intravenous sedation for high risk patients using nasal high-flow cannula
+- Intravenous sedation for high risk patients using nasal high-flow system

 - Challenge test for allergy (anaphylaxis) to dental local anesthetics